paulheayn-usds/paulheayn-usds/ssa/prepare retirement/README.md

 ### <a name="expectancyCalc"></a>[Life Exceptancy Calculator](https://www.ssa.gov/OACT/population/longevity.html)
 [https://www.ssa.gov/OACT/population/longevity.html](https://www.ssa.gov/OACT/population/longevity.html)

+**Users**
+* Users starting down the path of planning for retirement, regardless of age
+* Users who already made a plan for retirement but are confirming their life expectancy before committing to a decision

 **Takeaways**
-* No UX issues
+* UX
-* Pretty simple
+  * Pretty simple calculator
+* A good amount of text to explain the calculator

 **Next Steps**
-* Could probably be integrated into another calculator
+* I am not 100% sure if this would be better in another calculator or serves a purpose as an ad hoc calculator

 ![genderandAge](images/lifeExpectancyGenderAndAge.png)